Edmund Ironside

 Edmund Ironside (c.
-990 – 30 November 1016; Ēadmund, Játmundr, Edmundus; sometimes also known as Edmund II (Note: Numbers were not used to identify kings until well after the Norman Conquest of 1066, so their use to identify Anglo-Saxon kings is anachronistic.
+991 – 30 November 1016; Ēadmund, Játmundr, Edmundus; sometimes also known as Edmund II (Note: Numbers were not used to identify kings until well after the Norman Conquest of 1066, so their use to identify Anglo-Saxon kings is anachronistic.
 However, since Edmund I is usually identified as such, Edmund Ironside is sometimes referred to in the same manner.)) was King of the English from 23 April to 30 November 1016.
-He was the son of King Æthelred the Unready and his first wife, Ælfgifu of York.
-Edmund's reign was marred by a war he had inherited from his father; his epithet "Ironside" was given to him "because of his valour" in resisting the Danish invasion led by Cnut.
+Edmund's reign was spent fighting against a Danish invasion led by Cnut.